 - Crush a few of the remaining cookies into crumbs and sprinkle over the top of the cake.

-- Place the cakein the fridge for at lease 3 hours to allow it to set.
+- Place the tarts into the fridge for at least 3 hours to allow them to set.

 - Serve chilled.

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.